Apply Now: PJCC Allyship Project

 What to Expect

-This in-person cohort will meet 8 times beginning October 20 on weekday evenings.
-Sessions are two hours and include discussion, storytelling, skill-building, and joyful connection.
+This in-person cohort will meet 8 times beginning October 22–excluding Thanksgiving week–on Wednesday evenings from 7:00-9:00 pm.
+Sessions include discussion, storytelling, skill-building, and joyful connection.
 Each week will include up to one hour of preparation through readings and podcasts.

-• Deeper knowledge of Jewish identity, history, and values
+• A deeper understanding and knowledge of Jewish identity, history, and values.

 Who Should Apply?